2024

 3. Focus Your Attention on Questions

-Therefore, the right questions to ask would be:
+Therefore, the right questions to ask are:

 • Are you spending more on compensation or overtime?